Archived snapshotFebruary 2026 · narrative + chart preserved as published · live data has moved on

 A rare homicide cluster — 2 incidents in Financial District/South Beach this month.

-The most novel signal in February 2026 is a streak break in Financial District/South Beach homicide — a category that had been running at zero events long enough to register as a sustained absence.
-Noe Valley other-larceny remains the persistent backdrop: it held the top ranking last month and sits at the head of the top five again, but the bucket has already had its turn as the lead, so the streak break takes the headline this briefing.
+The freshest signal this February is a streak break in Financial District/South Beach homicide — a rare-event category that had gone quiet long enough for any recurrence to register.
+Noe Valley other-larceny remains the persistent backdrop, holding its position at the top of the rankings for the prior stretch, but the bucket has now run its course as the headline; the homicide streak break in Financial District/South Beach is the new story.

-Citywide volume is down 25.2% against the prior 12 months — 38,122 incidents against 50,998 in the year before.
-The signal mix is heavily weighted toward declines: 96 sustained-shift signals and 88 below-trend signals, against a single fresh spike and one streak break across 41 neighborhoods.
-Portola burglary and South of Market vandalism both ran below trend, and vandalism in Hayes Valley also appeared in the top five.
+Citywide volume is down 25.2% against the prior 12 months — 38,137 incidents versus 50,998 the year before.
+The mix remains heavily weighted toward declines: 96 sustained-shift signals and 88 below-trend signals, against a single fresh spike.
+Portola burglary and South of Market vandalism both ran below trend, part of a broad pattern of falling property crime across 41 neighborhoods.

 FIG 1 · LEAD ANOMALYHOMICIDE · FINANCIAL DISTRICT/SOUTH BEACH · 24-MO COUNT